John-Nagle/lslutils/work/vehicleinfomsgs.md

 Objects can check whether something is close enough to execute a command.
 Most SL fuel pumps, and some doors, do this now.
 Rejecting a request from a source too far away makes griefing a very short range operation.
 Probably short range enough that the griefer is on your parcel and can be banned.
+For many requests, checking if the sender is on the same parcel is a good idea.

-Anybody can do parcel-wide "search", but that has limited griefing potential.
+Anybody should be allowed to do parcel-wide "search", but that has limited griefing potential.

+In severe cases, consider counting the number of messages per minute from the most active sender and, if it is excessive, ignore them.